-When Spain controlled what is now the southwestern United States, the Spanish officially banned international trade of all kinds.
+When Spain controlled the southwestern United States, the Spanish officially banned international trade of all kinds.
 After Mexico gained its independence from Spain in 1821, the Mexicans lifted the ban and opened the area to both commercial and cultural exchange.
-The Santa Fe Trail, which spanned 1,200 miles from Franklin, Missouri to Santa Fe, New Mexico passing through deserts, mountains, and forests along its route, became the main means of transportation to and from the area.
+The Santa Fe Trail, which spanned 1,200 miles from Franklin, Missouri to Santa Fe, New Mexico passing through deserts, mountains, and forests, became the primary means of transportation to and from the area.

 As the first major passage west through the Sangre de Cristo Mountains, the Raton Pass National Historic Landmark celebrates the development of American trade, cultural interaction, and westward expansion.

-When Mexico opened its borders to trade with the United States in 1821, a great commercial, military and emigrant trail was born.
-The Sangre de Cristo Mountains, however, loomed huge and daunting between the western edge of the United States in Missouri and the bustling Mexican center of commerce, Santa Fe.
+When Mexico opened its borders to trade with the United States in 1821, a great commercial, military, and emigrant trail was born.
+However, the Sangre de Cristo Mountains loomed huge and daunting between the western edge of the United States in Missouri and the bustling Mexican center of commerce, Santa Fe.
 Early explorers, trappers, and American Indian peoples had previously discovered various paths through the treacherous mountains, but before 1821, no covered wagons had made the journey.

 In 1846, the pass again played a significant historical role.
-Tensions were running high between the United States and Mexico over land disputes in Texas, a territory that included what is now the State of New Mexico.
-Both countries lay claim to the land and Mexico disputed the decision of the United States to annex Texas in 1845.
+Tensions were running high between the United States and Mexico over land disputes in Texas, which included what is now the State of New Mexico.
+Both countries lay claim to the land, and Mexico disputed the decision of the United States to annex Texas in 1845.
 President James Polk declared war on Mexico in 1846 and sent American forces into the territory.
 General Stephen Watts Kearny set out with his famed 1,600-man “Army of the West” along the Santa Fe Trail.

-Although the Mountain Branch and the Raton Pass were known for being dangerous, Kearny specifically chose to head west through the mountains, rather than take the Cimarron Route.
-The steep, narrow Raton Pass afforded better protection from invading forces and an ample water supply, unlike the dry desert along much of the Cimarron Route.
-Before Kearny and his men arrived, a team of workers set out along the trail to try to make passage easier including clearing rocks and debris from the notorious Raton Pass.
-In spite of their efforts, Kearny’s journey was still fraught with difficulty.
-Many wagons were destroyed and supplies had to be left behind.
+Although the Mountain Branch and the Raton Pass were dangerous, Kearny chose to head west through the mountains rather than take the Cimarron Route.
+The steep, narrow Raton Pass afforded better protection from invading forces and ample water supply, unlike the dry desert along much of the Cimarron Route.
+Before Kearny and his men arrived, a team of workers set out along the trail to make passage more accessible, including clearing rocks and debris from the notorious Raton Pass.
+Despite their efforts, Kearny’s journey was still fraught with difficulty.
+Many wagons were destroyed, and supplies had to be left behind.

 Weakened, the men emerged from the Raton Pass and expected to meet resistance from Mexican forces that the provincial governor Manuel Armijo sent.
 They instead found the valley abandoned.
 Kearny’s takeover of Santa Fe thus was swift.
 Without a struggle, the United States laid claim to the territory.

 The Mountain Branch was again mostly abandoned after its use by Kearny’s army because traders and travelers still preferred the shorter, easier route.
-The Raton Pass saw use once again, however, with the outbreak of the Civil War in 1860.
+However, the Raton Pass saw use once again with the outbreak of the Civil War in 1860.
 The vulnerability of the Cimarron Branch was recognized as concerns heightened around Confederate raids.
 The Santa Fe Trail saw heavy use as a Union Army supply route west, and the narrow, protected Raton Pass was easy to guard.
 The pass continued to serve Union troops through 1865.

-At the war’s end, Raton Pass became part of a toll road for several years that entrepreneur Richens L. Wootton built and managed.
+Raton Pass became part of a toll road for several years that entrepreneur Richens L. Wootton built and managed at the war’s end.
 Beginning in 1866, the most treacherous part of the Santa Fe Trail was heavily altered by grading, blasting, bridge building, and clearing.
-The formerly difficult Raton Pass was made passable in all seasons for horses, wagons and stagecoaches alike.
+The formerly difficult Raton Pass was made passable in all seasons for horses, wagons, and stagecoaches alike.
 While Wootton’s toll road was highly profitable, the advancing western railroad system soon overtook it.
-By the late 1870s, train traffic replaced Raton Pass and the Santa Fe Trail as a whole, which led to the abandonment of the epic trade route by 1880.
+By the late 1870s, train traffic replaced Raton Pass and the Santa Fe Trail, which led to the abandonment of the epic trade route by 1880.

-The railroad that once scaled the pass via a series of switchbacks has since been re-routed beneath the mountain by way of a tunnel.
+The railroad that once scaled the pass via a series of switchbacks has since been re-routed beneath the mountain through a tunnel.
 Much of the rest of the rail line still follows the old route of the Santa Fe Trail through Raton Pass and along Raton Creek.
 Though much of the trail has been wiped out by new highway construction, distinct original segments remain.

-The 7,881-foot summit is accessible via I-25 and a New Mexico Welcome Center allows visitors to step out of their vehicles to see the incredible view, once only afforded to travelers of the Santa Fe Trail.
-An informative historic marker for Raton Pass interprets the landmark both at the center and on the Colorado side of the State border.
+The 7,881-foot summit is accessible via I-25.
+A New Mexico Welcome Center allows visitors to step out of their vehicles to see the incredible view, once only afforded to the Santa Fe Trail travelers.
+An informative historical marker for Raton Pass interprets the landmark both at the center and on the Colorado side of the State border.
 Public access to the land, however, is restricted, as the wilderness is privately owned.
-The nearby city of Raton, New Mexico celebrates its trail heritage and the Raton Museum, located at 108 2nd Street, interprets the area’s past for curious visitors.
+The nearby city of Raton, New Mexico, celebrates its trail heritage, and the Raton Museum, located at 108 2nd Street, interprets the area’s past for curious visitors.